gonzaloburga-cs/Library-Management-System/Milestone1.md

 ### Meeting Format

 - Weekly meetings via teams
-- Go over any major updates / Go around the room – parking lot tech discussion
+-Go over any major updates -> Go around the room getting updates on current tickets and any problems or roadblocks – parking lot tech discussions -> Go over any new tickets that will be made and assign them

 ### Decision-Making